cchdo/exchange/docs/common.rst

 ----------
 The data lines occur directly after the unit line.
 Each line of data contains comma (U+002C [``,``]) seperated values of related data.
-Each data point of the data line may contain any combination of charicters from U+0020 to U+007F except a comma (U+002C).
+Each data point of the data line may contain any combination of characters from U+0020 to U+007F except a comma (U+002C).
 Like the `Parameter and Unit Lines`_, a trailing comma MUST NOT be included at the end of each line.
 Data points for each parameter of the `Parameter and Unit Lines`_ must be in the same column as that paratemer, i.e. the same number of commas occur before the parameter label and the datum.